robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-u` - UPRN

-Note: Replace XXXXXXXX with UPRN.
+Note: Replace XXXXXXXX with your UPRN.

 ---